 Each chromosome encodes the coefficient of the linear combination that defines the oblique-hyperplane.
-To initialise the population, we first compute the best axisparallel hyperplane using an impurity measure defined below, and we copy it to 10% of the initial population.
-The remainder of the population is initialised randomly with coefficients $a_i \in [-200, 200]$.
+To initialize the population, we first compute the best axisparallel hyperplane using an impurity measure defined below, and we copy it to 10% of the initial population.
+The remainder of the population is initialized randomly with coefficients $a_i \in [-200, 200]$ .
 The fitness value is computed as the impurity of a split at each tree node using the twoing rule [23], which is based on the balance of the number of examples on the left and right of the split.

-c) TARGET

-The Tree Analysis with Randomly Generated and Evolved Trees (TARGET) methodology [48] is a novel approach that uses a GA to build decision trees in which each chromosome represents a complete decision tree.
-The population is initialised randomly with a prespecified probability of adding a new condition (node) to the tree.
-To evaluate the fitness of each chromosome, the authors uses a measure based on the correct classifications and the length of the chromosome (number of conditions/nodes).
+3) TARGET: The TARGET methodology [48] is a novel approach that uses a GA to build decision trees in which each chromosome represents a complete decision tree.
+The population is initialized randomly with a prespecified probability of adding a new condition (node) to the tree.
+To evaluate the fitness of each chromosome, the authors use a measure based on the correct classifications and the length of the chromosome (number of conditions/nodes).

 The genetic search uses specific operators for crossover and mutation.
 In the case of crossover, a node swap or a subtree swap is applied.
-In the case of mutation, there are four possibilities: split set mutation, split rule mutation, node swap mutation and subtree swap mutation.
-It also uses elitism (called cloning) and reinitialisation (called transplantation) to reach a good trade-off between convergence and diversity.
+In the case of mutation, there are four possibilities: split set mutation, split rule mutation, node swap mutation, and subtree swap mutation.
+It also uses elitism (called cloning) and reinitialization (called transplantation) to reach a good trade-off between convergence and diversity.